UnitexGramLab/unitex-library/docs/en/index.rst

-This document is a guide to using the Unitex C/C++ library and and the Java Native Interface (:abbr:`JNI(Java Native Interface )`), including functions introduction and example snippets.
+This document is a guide to using the Unitex C/C++ library and and the Java Native Interface (:abbr:`JNI(Java Native Interface )`), including methods descriptions and example snippets.

 Contents: